Type: Package

 data

+Character.
 Column name for the first categorical variable (row variable).

-Supports both quoted and unquoted names via NSE.
+Character.
 Column name for the second categorical variable (column variable).
-Supports both quoted and unquoted names via NSE.

 method